West Cork League

 The West Cork League (WCL) is an association football league open to amateur and junior clubs from West Cork.
-Its top division, the PremierHiSpecCars.com Premier Division, is a twelfth level division in the Republic of Ireland football league system.
+The top tier, the Premier Division, is on the seventh level of the Republic of Ireland football league system.
 It is affiliated to both the Munster Football Association and the Football Association of Ireland.

 The league operates a winter schedule, beginning in early September.